gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 Correlation Coefficient) measures the strength and direction of the linear relationship between two quantitative variables.
-Regression models estimate the impacts of changes in $x$ on the mean of the response variable y.
+Regression models estimate the impacts of changes in $x$ on the mean of the response variable $y$.
 Direction of the assumed relationship (which variable explains or causes the other) matters for regression models but does not matter for correlation.
 Regression lines only describe the pattern of the relationship; in regression, we use the coefficient of determination to